runyanjake/olomana/gitea/README.md

 - had to make sure to specify database container by the right name.
 Removed custom name and used just "database".

+6. Handle Authentication like you'd do on Github with SSH keys etc.

+Settings > SSH/GPG Keys > Manage SSH Keys